sgupta70/BasicArduino/README.md

 ### Description & Code

-For this assignment we had to get our arduino'a to blink and to say "hello world".
+For this assignment we had to get our arduino's to blink and to say "hello world".

 ```
 /*